Starting a new business

-A comparison of expenses and income so you can see if you’re making money.
+A comparison of your expenses and income to evaluate if you’re profitable.

-Identifies what the business owns (including cash) versus what it owes.
+Determines what the company possesses (including cash) as opposed to what it owes.

 Cash flow report

-This information will help you make numerous decisions, like whether or not to borrow more money, whether or not to hire help, which products or services to focus on, and which ones to let go.
-Online accounting software like Xero makes it simple for you to create these types of reports whenever you like.
-It always helps to have an accountant involved in the deliberations that follow.
+This data will assist you in making a variety of decisions, including whether or not to borrow more money, whether or not to hire help, which items or services to prioritise, and which to drop.
+You may easily create these types of reports using online accounting software like Xero at any time.
+It is always beneficial to have an accountant involved in the subsequent discussions.

 Do I need an accountant?

-And if you think you can’t afford one, think again.
-Many accountants and bookkeepers offer starter services for a modest flat fee, so you’ll know what it’s going to cost you every month.
-Check out these guides on what an accountant does, when you should hire an accountant, and when you should hire a bookkeeper.
+And if you fear you won’t be able to afford one, reconsider.
+Many accountants and bookkeepers provide basic services for a low flat price, so you’ll know exactly how much it will cost you each month.
+Check out these guides to learn more about what an accountant performs, when to hire one, and when to hire a bookkeeper.

 Filing business tax returns

-Tax is money that you’re legally required to pay the government.
-It’s applied to many of the things we buy, it’s taken out of people’s regular wages each payday, and your business will need to pay tax too.
+Tax is the amount of money that you are legally obligated to pay to the government.
+It’s applied to a lot of the products we buy, it’s deducted from people’s monthly paychecks, and your company will have to pay tax as well.

 - Income tax

-Where you pay a portion of profits to the government.
+Where you pay the government a percentage of your profits.